-What has happened since January 1, 1999, all in all, has proven very reassuring.
-Our worst fears have not materialized, and indeed, in some ways, the outcome has been even much more favourable than we could have hoped for.
+What has happened since January 1999 has proven very reassuring.
+Our worst fears did not materialize, and indeed, in some ways, the outcome was even much more positive than we could have hoped for.

 First, let me briefly sum up our experience with regard to the fears of "euroization" and of the loss of our monetary degree of freedom.
 As expected, the Swiss franc was not crowded out by the euro.
-Sure, the euro circulates in Switzerland, just like the Swiss franc circulates in neighbouring France and Germany, but the phenomenon remains marginal, and it does not exceed the use of the French francs.
-German marks and Italian liras in the pre-euro world.
-This is not surprising, for even though the euros (and dollars for that matter) are happily accepted in Swiss shops, cafés, and hotels, the exchange rate is usually unattractive and the change is given in Swiss francs.
+Sure, the euro circulates in Switzerland, just like the Swiss franc is being used in neighbouring France, Germany, and Italy, but the phenomenon remains marginal, and it does not exceed the use the French francs, German marks, and Italian liras in the pre-euro world.
+This is not surprising for, even though the euros (and dollars for that matter) are happily accepted in Swiss shops, cafés, and hotels, the exchange rate is usually unattractive and the change is given in Swiss francs.
 Shopkeepers and restaurant owners are not in the business of providing financial services, and foreign tourists are still better off changing their euros at banks or using their credit cards.
-True, Swiss firms use the euro extensively, some do much of their billing in the European currency, and some have even switched their accounting to euros.
+True, Swiss firms use the euro extensively, some do much of their billing in the European currency, and a few of them have even switched their accounting to euros.
 Some natural hedging takes place as well, although it is not clear how efficient this is.
-It is noteworthy, however, that some of the largest firms do much of their billing and their accounting in dollars, while others quite happily continue to use the Swiss franc.
+It is worth pointing out, however, that some of our largest firms do much of their billing and their accounting in dollars, while others continue quite happily to use the Swiss franc.
 The fact that "euroization" has not taken place should not really surprise us.
 There have been other examples of small independent currencies surviving in the neighbourhood of much larger monetary zones.
 The example of the Canadian dollar comes to mind.
-The loonie has been floating for the past several decades, and it has served Canada rather well.
+The Loonie has been floating for the past several decades, and it has served Canada rather well.
 More generally, there is nothing to be gained in having more than one currency for transaction purposes.
-Much of the double coincidence of wants gets lost if several currencies circulate simultaneously.
+Much of the benefit that allows one to get around the double coincidence of wants gets lost if several currencies circulate simultaneously.
 "Dollarization" only occurs in those countries where hyperinflation threatens.
-This is not about to happen in Switzerland, which has the best record of price stability in Europe!
+This is not about to happen in Switzerland which has a long established record of price stability.

-The fear of losing our monetary independence was misplaced as well.
-Over the past five years the SNB has demonstrated that it can act decisively and independently, often well before the ECB.
-Given its openness, Switzerland was badly affected by the world slowdown.
-The situation was made worse by the fact that our main trading partner, Germany, was itself severely hit, and to compound our difficulties, the worldwide capital overhang had a very adverse effect on our exporters, many of whom are specialized in the production of capital goods.
-Special circumstances require special action.
+The fear of losing our monetary independence was clearly misplaced as well.
+Over the past six years the SNB has repeatedly demonstrated that it can act decisively and independently, often well before the ECB.
+Given its openness, Switzerland was badly affected by the world slowdown a couple of years ago.
+The situation was made worse by the fact that our main trading partner, Germany, was itself severely hit, and to compound our difficulties, the worldwide capital overhang had a very adverse effect on our exporters, many of whom specialize in the production of capital goods.
+Exceptional circumstances require extraordinary measures.
 From March 2001 to April 2003, the SNB cut interest rates aggressively, lowering the target range for our reference rate, the three-month Libor, by 325 basis points, from 3.5% to just 0.25%.
-If anything, the differential between Swiss and euro interest rates has slightly widened, putting all fears of a rapid loss of our interest rate advantage to a rest.
+And earlier this year, the improved performance of our economy has allowed us to take some of our interest-rate easing back, even though the ECB did not budge.